crashoverride777/swifty-ads/README.md

 ```
 So before your app goes live you will have to do the following

-- Step 1: If you havent used iAds before make sure your apple account is set up for iAds.
+- Step 1: If you havent used iAds before make sure your account is set up for iAds.
 You mainly have to sign an agreement in your developer account. (https://developer.apple.com/iad/)

-- Step 2: Sign up for a Google AdMob account and create your ad IDs.
-You need 1 for banner and 1 for inter Ads. (https://support.google.com/admob/answer/2784575?hl=en-GB)
+- Step 2: Sign up for a Google AdMob account and create your ad IDs, 1 for banner and 1 for inter Ads. (https://support.google.com/admob/answer/2784575?hl=en-GB)

 - Step 3: In Ads.swift in the struct called ID enter your real Ad IDs for both "bannerLive" and "interLive".